top of page

 Ms Ana Novik

-Head of investment OECD
+Head of investment, OECD

-Ana Novik is the Head of the Investment Divison at the OECD.
-Her Division focusses on improving the international investment climate, promoting good domestic policies to support investment and Responsible Business Conduct.
-Ms. Novik establishes strategies for the OECD to secure a leadership role in the international investment debate and to advance a more structured economic analysis of investment flows and impact.
-She also contributes to OECD-wide initiatives, including horizontal work streams on competitive neutrality, global
+Ana Novik as Head of the Investment Division of the Directorate for Financial and Enterprise Affairs, supports the Director in DAF’s contribution to the strategic orientations of the Secretary General, with a focus on improving the international investment climate, promoting good domestic policies to support investment and Responsible Business Conduct.
+She establishes strategies for the OECD to secure a leadership role in the international investment debate and to advance a more structured economic analysis of investment flows and impact.
+She also contributes to OECD-wide initiatives, including horizontal work streams on competitive neutrality, global value chains and OECD contributions to the G20.
+Prior to joining the OECD, Ms. Novik was the Ambassador Director of Multilateral Economic Affairs in the Economics Directorate of Chile’s Ministry of Foreign Affairs and Trade from 2011 to 2014.

 Dr Michelle Maloney

-Co-Founder and Director of NENA
+Co-Founder and Director, NENA

 Professor Kelley Lee